aptabase/aptabase/README.md

 [Aptabase](https://aptabase.com) is an open-source alternative to Firebase/Google Analytics, specifically built for Mobile, Destkop and Web apps.

 📱 **Extensive list of SDK**: No matter what framework or language you use, we have an SDK for you.
 Swift, Flutter, Electron, Kotlin and many others.
-Visit [aptabase.com](https://aptabase.com) to see all more.

 😇 **Privacy-First**: We prioritize user privacy and collect minimal usage data without using unique identifiers.
 Instead, we focus on monitoring sessions, complying fully with GDPR, CCPA, and PECR regulations.